Derivatives of Stochastic Gradient Descent in parametric optimization: Conclusion

-The data $X \in \mathbb{R}^{m \times d}$ here is a unitary random matrix with $d < m$.
-We consider three generative models for $\theta \mapsto b(\theta)$: \begin{enumerate} \item \emph{Standard setting:} $\param \sim \mathcal{N}(0,\eye_m)$ is drawn from a normal distribution on $\mathbb{R}^m$ and $b(\param) = \param$. \item \emph{Simple interpolation setting:} $\zeta \sim \mathcal{N}(0,\eye_d)$ is drawn from a normal distribution from $\mathbb{R}^d$ and $b(\param) = \param$ where $\param = A \zeta$. \item \emph{Double interpolation setting:} $\param \sim \mathcal{N}(0,\eye_d)$ is drawn from a normal distribution from $\mathbb{R}^d$ and $b(\param) = A \param$. \end{enumerate} Note the the difference between setting 2. and 3. are that we are \emph{not} differentiating through the linear map $A$ in setting 2. \Cref{fig:lstsq} illustrates the behavior of~\eqref{eq:SGD} and~\eqref{eq:derRecrusion}.
+Note the the difference between setting 2. and 3. are that we are \emph{not} differentiating through the linear map $A$ in setting 2.
+Furthermore \cref{asm:obj} and \cref{asm:noise} are satisfied for these three settings. \Cref{fig:lstsq} illustrates the behavior of~\eqref{eq:SGD} and~\eqref{eq:derRecrusion}.
 More precisely, we monitor the convergence of the suboptimality $\sobj(x_k(\theta)) - \sobj(x^\star(\theta))$ and of the derivatives error measured in Frobenius norm $\| \partial_\theta x_k(\theta) - \partial_\theta x^\star(\theta)\|_F$.
-The experiments are run for constant step sizes for settings 1., 2. and 3., and also with decreasing step sizes for setting 1.
-We set $\eta_0 = \frac{\mu}{4 L^2}$ for all experiments.
-This allow us to clearly identify the three regimes of~\Cref{th:mainResultConvergenceDerivatives}: \begin{itemize} \item \emph{Constant stepsize:} in setting 1., employing a constant step-size, we observe convergence of both the iterates (consistent with classical SGD theory) and their derivatives toward a noise ball. \item \emph{Decreasing stepsize:} in setting 1., employing a step-size proportional to $\frac{1}{k}$, we observe a sublinear decay of both the iterates and their derivatives.
-The convergence is difficult to observe since the decay leads to very small updates. \item \emph{Double Interpolation regime:} in setting 3., employing a constant step-size, we observe both iterates and derivatives linear decays. \item \emph{Simple Interpolation regime:} in setting 2., \cref{asm:noise}\ref{asm:noise-growth} is satisfied only for the iterates, but not for the derivatives, we observe linear convergence of the iterates, but the derivatives converge towards a noise ball. \end{itemize}
+We consider various step size regimes and set $\eta_0 = \frac{\mu}{4 L^2}$ for all experiments.
+This allow us to clearly identify the three regimes of~\Cref{th:mainResultConvergenceDerivatives}: \begin{itemize} \item \emph{Constant stepsize:} in setting 1., employing a constant step-size, we observe convergence of both the iterates (consistent with classical SGD theory) and their derivatives to a neighborhood of the solution whose diameter decreases with the step size. \item \emph{Decreasing stepsize:} in setting 1., employing a step-size proportional to $1/k$, we observe a sublinear decay of both the iterates and their derivatives.
+The convergence is difficult to observe since the decay leads to very small updates. \item \emph{Double Interpolation regime:} in setting 3., employing a constant step-size, we observe both iterates and derivatives linear decays. \item \emph{Simple Interpolation regime:} in setting 2., \cref{asm:noise}\ref{asm:noise-growth} is satisfied with $\sigma=0$ only for the iterates, but not for the derivatives, we observe linear convergence of the iterates, but the derivatives converge to a neighborhood of the solution as in the setting 1. \end{itemize}

 \textbf{Ridge, Logistic, Huber and SVM regression.} In addition to the previous illustration of \Cref{th:mainResultConvergenceDerivatives}, we provide numerical experiments for constant learning rate for four different models: ridge regression, logistic regression, Huber regression and Support Vector Machines (SVM) regression.
 All of them are written as